 13 Clever Ideas for White Kitchens: How to Add Warmth is a story of pretty kitchens with inspiring design elements to influence spaces in which we’d like to live and linger.

 13 Clever Ideas for White Kitchens: How to Add Warmth

 1. Bring in Natural Elements Like Branches

 I shared the story of how the sweet little industrial cart below came to live in our kitchen right here and improved the function of our kitchen.
-It also gives us another surface for decor and warm touches like the urn with branches from outside.
+Additionally, it gave me another surface for decor and warm touches like the urn with branches from outside.

-A friend’s modern farmhouse kitchen below is intentionally minimal with industrial touches, and all the steel is rather cool.
-The ebony stain on wood floors keeps things from feeling too precious, the pistachio green on some of the base cabinetry adds age, and the dark honed black granite contrasts nicely with all the white and lightness.
+A friend’s modern farmhouse kitchen below was kept intentionally minimal with industrial touches, and all the steel is rather cool.
+Ebony stain on wood floors keeps things from feeling too precious, pistachio green on some base cabinetry adds age, and dark honed black granite contrasts nicely with all the white and lightness.

 3. Create Contrast with Warm Natural Wood